Internal Linking for SEO – Beginners Guide

 The “Click Here” Trap

-Never, ever use “Click Here” or “Read More.”
+Never use “Click Here” or “Read More.”
 These are “naked anchors.”
-They tell Google absolutely nothing about the destination page.
+They tell Google nothing about the destination page.
 You are wasting a signal.

 The “Exact Match” Danger